Judd515/warplet-traders/DEPLOYMENT_UPDATE_INSTRUCTIONS.md

 # Deployment Update Instructions

 ## Issue Analysis
-The buttons in the Warpcast frame are currently not working because of a mismatch between the endpoint URLs in the frame HTML and the actual API endpoints on the Vercel deployment.
+The buttons in the Warpcast frame are currently not working because of issues with profile image loading and processing.
+The error seems to have occurred when we made changes to load profile images.

+## Root Cause
+The problem appears to be in how profile images are loaded and used in the SVG:
+1. Profile image URLs may have invalid characters for SVG
+2. The CommonJS vs ES Modules syntax differences in the frame handlers
+3. Race conditions in the profile loading process

 ## Update Process